huggingface/blog/openvino.md

 ```

-For our first try, we use the default configuration for quantization.
+For our first attempt, we use the default configuration for quantization.
 You can also specify the number of samples to use during the calibration step, which is by default 300.

 ```python
 from optimum.intel.openvino import OVConfig